yousef-yy4u/Password-Manager/README.md

 2. Create a new branch for your changes.
 3. Submit a pull request with a detailed explanation of your changes.

-## License
-This project is licensed under the [MIT License](LICENSE).
-You are free to use, modify, and distribute this project, but please give appropriate credit to the original authors.

 ## Contact
-If you have any questions or need support, please open an issue on GitHub or contact the project maintainer at [your_email@example.com].
+If you have any questions or need support, please open an issue on GitHub or contact the project maintainer at [yousef.yy4u@gmail.com].